Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/databases-on-aws.md

 - store in s3
 - free storage equal to the size of your DB
 - taken within a defined window
+- during the backup window, storage I/O may be suspended while your data is being backed up
+  - elevated latency
 - deleted with the instance

 ### Database snapshots